-105.1.3 Noncertified building official.
+- 105.1.3 Noncertified building official.
 Except for a building official exempt from certification under the exception to Section 105.1.2, any acting or permanent building official who is not certified as a building official in accordance with the VCS shall attend the core module of the Virginia Building Code Academy or an equivalent course in an individual or regional code academy accredited by DHCD within 180 days of appointment.
-This requirement is in addition to meeting the certification requirement in Section 105.1.2.

-105.1.4 Continuing education requirements.
-Building officials shall attend periodic training courses designated by DHCD.

-105.2 Technical assistants.
+This requirement is in addition to meeting the certification requirement in Section 105.1.2. - 105.1.4 Continuing education requirements.
+Building officials shall attend 16 hours every two years of continuing education and periodic training courses approved or required by DHCD.
+Additional continuing education hours shall not be required if more than one certificate is held. - 105.2 Technical assistants.
 The building official, subject to any limitations imposed by the locality, shall be permitted to utilize technical assistants to assist the building official in the enforcement of the USBC.
 DHCD shall be notified by the building official within 60 days of the employment of, contracting with or termination of all technical assistants.